Ross Taylor: Domestic and T20 franchise career

 Taylor played domestically for Central Districts.
-He played under-17 and under-19 cricket for the side and Hawke Cup cricket for Manawatu, before making his senior debut in January 2003 in a State Shield one-day match against Canterbury.
-He made his first-class cricket debut against the same side later in the same month and placed his first Twenty20 cricket match in January 2006 in the inaugural New Zealand Twenty20 Competition.
+He played under-17 and under-19 cricket for the team and Hawke Cup cricket for Manawatu, before making his senior debut in January 2003 in a State Shield one-day match against Canterbury.
+He made his first-class cricket debut against the same team later in the same month and placed his first Twenty20 cricket match in January 2006 in the inaugural New Zealand Twenty20 Competition.
 In the 2009–10 HRV Cup Final against Auckland, Taylor scored a match-winning 80 runs off 30 balls; he added 133 runs from 53 balls in a partnership with Kieran Noema-Barnett and hit Michael Bates for 27 runs in one over, including three consecutive sixes.
 In total Taylor hit eight sixes and five fours.
 In February 2021, during the 2020–21 Ford Trophy, Taylor played in his 300th List A match.

 Taylor played club cricket in England during his early career.
 He played matches for MCC Young Cricketers between 2002 and 2004, including in the Second Eleven Trophy, and played club cricket for Norwich Wanderers in the Norfolk Cricket League in 2004.
 In 2009/10 he played for Victoria in the Australian Big Bash competition before playing English county cricket for Durham in the 2010 Friends Provident T20 tournament, his most substantial contribution being 80 not out from only 33 balls, including three fours and nine sixes.
 In 2016 and 2017, he played for Sussex and for Nottinghamshire in 2018.
 He joined Middlesex for the 2019 Royal London One-day Cup competition.

 Taylor was signed by Royal Challengers Bangalore for the 2008 Indian Premier League before moving to Rajasthan Royals in the 2011 league auction and in 2012 joined Delhi Daredevils for a season before being traded to Pune Warriors India for Ashish Nehra ahead of the 2013 season.
 He returned to play for Delhi in the 2014 season.

 He played for Trinidad and Tobago Red Steel in the 2013 and 2014 editions of the Caribbean Premier League and for St Lucia Zouks in 2015.
 He returned to the league for the 2018 competition, playing for Jamaica Tallawahs before appearing for Guyana Amazon Warriors in the 2020 Caribbean Premier League.

 International career

-Taylor first played for the New Zealand under-19 side in January 2001.
-He played under-19 Test and One Day International matches and captained the side.
-He was a member of the New Zealand Cricket Academy and played for the New Zealand A side in 2003/04 and 2004/05.
+Taylor first played for the New Zealand under-19 team in January 2001.
+He played under-19 Test and One Day International matches and captained the team.
+He was a member of the New Zealand Cricket Academy and played for the New Zealand A team in 2003/04 and 2004/05.